-Your Technology of Choice
+6. Your Technology of Choice

 In 2020, technology is a bigger part of our lives than ever before.
 As a result, there is likely some technology you will need to pack up for your ski trip.

 Getting separated from your group on a hill at a giant ski resort isn’t a very fun time.
 Also, be sure to bring the right battery chargers or spare batteries for your devices to keep them running.